marghoobsuleman/hashtagcms/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]

-Headless CMS, Use it as Headless CMS or Bundled, API enabled, Admin Panel, multisite/multi-tenant, multiplatform, multilingual with endless possibilities.
+Hashtag CMS, Use it as Headless CMS or Bundled, API enabled, Admin Panel, multisite/multi-tenant, multiplatform, multilingual with endless possibilities.
 The Most powerful, fast, user-friendly and secured platform.
 Made with PHP Laravel Framework.